AdguardTeam/AdguardKnowledgeBase/01.general/05.adguard-filter-policy/docs.en.md

 These equally apply to rules in all filters.

 - Rules that often cause problems with the work of some websites will be deleted.
 - Website-specific rules will be added only if the website has sufficient traffic.
 Traffic is determined by open statistics (if available) or by other means, such as social media following.
-A website’s traffic is considered sufficient when it has 30 thousand monthly visitors.
+A website’s traffic is considered sufficient when it has 100 thousand visits per month.
+We will consider adding a rule for a website that's not that popular, but the final decision is up to the filters maintainer.

 ## Ad filters